samy101/samy101.github.io/_news/announcement_2.md

 inline: true
 ---

-Our paper on overview and results from the [ASHRAE Great Energy Predictor III competition](https://www.kaggle.com/c/ashrae-energy-prediction/) got accepted to the [Science and Technology for the Built Environment](https://www.tandfonline.com/toc/uhvc21/current) journal.
+Our paper on overview and results from the [ASHRAE Great Energy Predictor III competition](https://www.kaggle.com/c/ashrae-energy-prediction/){:target="_blank" rel="noopener"} got accepted to the [Science and Technology for the Built Environment](https://www.tandfonline.com/toc/uhvc21/current){:target="_blank" rel="noopener"} journal.